5404 - Family Leave

 Assignment upon return

-An employee who has taken a leave of absence only for the actual period of disability relating to pregnancy or childbirth or up to twelve (12) weeks of family leave will return to the same assignment, or a similar position for which she is qualified with at least the same pay and benefits, as she held prior to the maternity leave or family leave.
+An employee who has taken a leave of absence only for the actual period of disability relating to pregnancy or childbirth or up to twelve (12) weeks of family leave will return to the same assignment, or a similar position for which they are qualified with at least the same pay and benefits, as they held prior to the maternity leave or family leave.

-Upon return from an extended maternity leave, a staff member will be entitled to a position in the District subject to the availability of a position for which she is qualified.
-An effort will be made to place the staff member in her original position or in a comparable position.
+Upon return from an extended maternity leave, a staff member will be entitled to a position in the District subject to the availability of a position for which they are qualified.
+An effort will be made to place the staff member in their original position or in a comparable position.

 - 28A.400.300 Hiring and discharging of employees-Written leave policies-Seniority and leave benefits of employees transferring between school districts and other educational employers